john-hawkins/john-hawkins.github.io/_pages/about.md

   - /about.html
 ---

-Dr. John Hawkins is the Chief Scientist with [Playground XYZ](https://playground.xyz/), a machine learning advisor to health tech startup [HealthVox](https://www.linkedin.com/company/healthvox/), and a machine learning researcher affiliated with the [Transitional AI Group](http://trans-ai.github.io) out of UNSW.
+Dr. John Hawkins is the Chief Scientist with [Playground XYZ](https://playgroundxyz.com/) and a machine learning researcher affiliated with the [Transitional AI Group](https://transitional-ai.github.io/) out of UNSW.

-He has worked across multiple industries applying machine learning to business problems and published acasemic research in the application of machine learning to solve problems in molecular biology.
-His current research interests are in NLP text processing and model interpretation, Bayesian Neural Networks and quantification of forecast accuracy.
+He has worked across multiple industries applying machine learning to business problems and published academic research in the application of machine learning to multiple domain areas, but with a focus on solving problems in molecular biology.
+His current research interests are in processing text data, model interpretation, Bayesian methos and quantification of forecast accuracy.
 John is building a set of open source libraries for these and other machine learning tasks.